Early Career Teacher Support

 To guide schools in the delivery of the ECF, the DfE have funded six national lead providers to design and implement a comprehensive 2-year programme.
 Schools have the option to align to one of the six approved providers - by doing so they will have access to a fully funded programme and additional funding to facilitate participation.
 Alternatively, schools can create their own ECF programmes and access either DfE approved materials or their own programme models - but these options will only receive core funding.

-As part of the BCU Partnership, our ITE programmes will align to the ECF and CAPITA, a national lead provider, and our mentor training and CPD will support your mentors to work within both the core Content ITT Framework and the Early Career Framework.
+As part of the BCU Partnership, our ITE programmes is currently aligned to the ECF and CAPITA, a national lead provider, and our mentor training and CPD will support your mentors to work within both the core Content ITT Framework and the Early Career Framework.

 Support for current NQTs from BCU